Calestial2/Txtmax/README.md

 ## OS Compatibility

-Available on Linux and Unix-like systems (macOS and BSD) 🐧🐧🐧.
-For Other OS use Emulators like WSL
+Available on Linux and Unix-like systems (macOS and BSD).
+For Other OS use Emulators like WSL and Cwgwin or MinGW

 ## Performance